8 Places to Find Italian Worksheets for Learners and Practice Your Way to Fluency

 “Italian Tutor,” created by Maria Guarnieri and Federica Sturani, is a grammar and vocabulary workbook.
 That is, it’s a book filled with tons of worksheets and answers—and that’s exactly what we’re looking for!

 This Italian workbook covers vocabulary and grammar through 200 activities.
-There are detailed explanations so you can check your work as well as concise goals which make progressing through this book a logical study method.
+There are detailed explanations so you can check your work as well as concise goals which makes progressing through this book a logical study method.

 By the end of this book, you’ll be familiar with how to use key vocabulary and grammatical constructions, but you’ll also develop useful real-life skills like writing an email, discussing the weather, talking about states of mind and much more.